Prep

 Beat 5 of the demo is the live proof of this thesis.
 Mention “Agentic Systems Engineering” or “continuous alignment” and the interviewer will know you did the homework.

 Imperial College MEng.
 Mercedes-AMG F1 trackside team (2017-2018 championship seasons).
 AMG One hypercar.
 Employee ~1 at Flow.
-Defined what FDE means here.
+Defined what a Forward Deployed Engineer (FDE) means here: an embedded customer success role, not a support function.

 The meta layer (the inception angle)